open-telemetry/opentelemetry-specification/specification/api-tracing.md

 responsible for tracking the currently active `Span` and MAY provide default options for newly created `Span`s.

-The API MUST allow users to provide the following properties:
+The API SHOULD require the caller to provide:
 - The operation name
 - The parent span, and whether the new `Span` should be a root `Span`.

+The API MUST allow users to provide the following properties, which SHOULD be empty by default:
 - `Attribute`s
 - `Link`s
 - `Event`s